Moving-mesh radiation-hydrodynamic simulations of wind-reprocessed transients: Results

 \subsection{Isotropic irradiation with constant wind}

-Figure~\ref{fig:snapshot} shows radial profiles of density, radiation energy density, and average luminosity at a time $v_{\rm w}t/r_{\rm in}=10^{2.7}$ for models with $A=10^2$ (solid blue line), $10^{2.5}$ (dashed orange line), and $10^3$ (dotted green line).
-We marked the outer extension of the wind with a solid black vertical line.
-As a reference, short solid black lines stand for the slopes expected from analytical estimations.
+Figure~\ref{fig:snapshot} shows radial profiles of the evolution of the isotropic irradiation case with a constant wind.
+The top, middle, and bottom rows display density, radiation energy density, and average luminosity, respectively.
+In addition, the left, central, and right columns show equal simulation times: $v_{\rm w}t/r_{\rm in}=10^{-0.91}$, $10^{0.7}$, $10^{2.7}$, respectively.
+Each panel presents models with $A=10^2$ (solid blue line), $10^{2.5}$ (dashed orange line), and $10^3$ (dotted green line).
+We have marked the outermost extension of the wind with a solid black vertical line.
+As a reference, we included short dashed black lines with the slopes expected from analytical estimations.

+In the density radial profiles (top row), we see the wind expansion shapes the expected free-wind profile $\propto r^{-2}$.
+Through the entire evolution it is possible to observe a big jump in density (about a factor $10^8$) at the outermost extension of the wind due to the presence of a shock connecting the ejected wind with low-density medium.
+At later times (top central and right panels) it can be seen how the low-density material is compressed ahead of the wind though it is density is much smaller than the wind's.